Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 * Person - individuals in the dataset;
 * Location - various places such as geographical regions, natural locations, public or commercial places, buildings, etc. All countries are also marked as Location;
-* Organization - profit and non-profit organizations, sports teams, military alliances, government institutions;
+* Organization - profit and non-profit organizations, sports teams, military alliances, government institutions.

 #### Additional classes for named entities